jmoggridge/ottawabeaches/README.md

   -  *evaluate predictive model vs persistence model for accuracy*

-   - a hypothetical generalized linear model for negative binomial FIB distribution:
+   - a hypothetical generalized linear model for FIB using the negative binomial distribution:
-     -  FIB ~ \math \beta_0 rain$ + temp + day of year + location + river activity
+     -  `glm.nb(FIB ~ previous FIB + rain + temperature + day of year + location + river activity)`
    - in progress